-A few hours to check out a tiny museum packed with industrial history, a witness to the nineteenth and twentieth century impact on Mataura.
+A few hours to check out a tiny museum packed with industrial history, a witness to the nineteenth and twentieth century impact on Mataura

+Mataura there are plenty of things to do.
 Mataura is a town worth the short road trip from Gore, a mere 12km where museums and tiger moth World War I planes vie for attention.
 For fans of industrial history Mataura is a worthwhile stop.

 - Cardigan Bay standardbred racehorse, first horse to earn USD$1million dollars in prize money in North America.
 Cardy was foaled in Mataura.

 - Quirky Fact: Cardigan Bay standardbred racehorse (foaled in Gore district) won a major event at Addington Raceway in Christchurch while the grandstand was on fire.
 A photo of this race is considered one of the great iconic images in the history of horse racing.